 - 1. No environmental monitoring requirements in permits for new and established gold buyers and exporters; - 2.
 No legal mandate for environmental protection at the local (district) level.
-The current Hin derwet (Nuisance Act) does not provide enough mandate for protection of the environment; - 3.
+The current Hin - 3.
 Little or no collaboration among institutions responsible for regulating mercury use, transport or handling; A coordinating body is not present; - 4.
 Limited capacity for measuring mercury (in several chemical structural bonds).
 Validation of data is not present. - 5.
 Limited human resource capacity which reflects on multiple roles of stakeholders (scientists and regulators).